The Types of Call Center Frauds to Fight in 2026

 • What is your postcode?

 The caller’s identity can be identified much easier when you ask all of these questions.
-In most cases, the fraudster won’t be able to answer all of these questions.
+In most cases, the fraudster won’t be able to answer all of them despite trying to impersonate legitimate customers.
 They will rarely have all of this information available to them, so this is a great way to verify caller identity.

 If you find it difficult to do so, you can get the help of fraud detection teams.
 If you are using fraud detection software, you can automatically include these questions for your team members to know.
 Some popular tools you can consider using are: